syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/Sorting.md

 # Sorting in Windows Forms ComboBox (SfComboBox)

-The SfComboBox supports sorting the data either in ascending or descending order by using the [sfComboBox1.DropDownListView.View.SortDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property.
+The [Windows Forms ComboBox](https://www.syncfusion.com/winforms-ui-controls/combobox) (SfComboBox) supports sorting the data either in ascending or descending order by using the [sfComboBox1.DropDownListView.View.SortDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property.

 You can sort the data by creating the `SortDescriptor` with required name and direction and add it to the [SortDescriptors](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_SortDescriptors) property.